As our kids get older we sometimes let the focus on healthy lunches slip. Here are some healthy lunch ideas for teens and high school students.

 11. Cheddar or Muenster cheese and sliced tomato sandwich (put the tomato between the slices of cheese so the bread doesn’t get soggy) with a little mayonnaise or mustard.

-12. Black beans and rice or other rice salad.
+12. Black beans and rice with raw diced veggies mixed in.

 13. Fresh mozzarella, basil or pesto, and tomato on a soft baguette or in a whole grain wrap.